ColumbiaCGUI/MercuryMessaging/README.md

 A. As much as we like those engines, we originally built the toolkit to support us in our work in our lab, where we use Unity.

+# Acknowledgments

+Funded in part by National Science Foundation Grant IIS-1514429.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.